bennettnw2/lpic101-Notes/105-notes.md

         echo "/opt exists"
       fi
       ```
+      * Note that you will need to have a space after the opening bracket and before the closing brackt or you will get a "command not found" error
       * What if the directory we are looking for does not exist?
       * We need to branch with an `else` statement to handle that possibility
       * This is known as an `if else` statement